 The Christmas lights in Malaga are switched on the last Friday of November.
 You can continue reading to find out what’s new this year.
 There are activities and events taking place during these dates in the capital and in the main municipalities.

 The street Calle Larios in Malaga is where you will find this show of light and music at Christmas.
 This year, the lighting ceremony is on Friday, November 24th, at 7:00 PM.

 The lighting decoration and switching date change every year, however in 2021 is the same as in 2020.
 In past events they used up to 600.000 led lights in Larios street, the most centric street in Malaga, nevertheless this city is one of the best places to enjoy the Christmas lighting in the world.

 Above you can see the 2019 lights.
 This year they are ready to be switched on the last Friday in November.
-There were light and sound shows at 6:30 pm, 8 pm and 9:30 pm every day until the 5th of January.
+There were light and sound shows between 6:30 pm and 9:30 pm every day until the 5th of January.
 This year, the shows are not announced, to avoid crowds.